XSD : Java Glossary

 XSD

-Sample XSD Schemas Learning More
+Understanding an XSD Schema Learning More

 Sample XSD Schemas

-Note how it allows forward and backward references to permit a top-down description of the document.
+The academics who wrote the XSD spec were more interested in impressing you than informing you.
+Therefore there are no examples or even anything remotely like English language descriptions of what the various grammatical elements are for.
+Your only hope of making sense of it is to find example documents.
+Even the primer fairly tough slogging.
+Keep looking at the example XML and XSD to clarify the text.
+People can learn languages from a set of examples, heavily commented gradually adding features much more easily than from descriptions of the grammar in some esoteric formal Note how it allows forward and backward references to permit a top-down description of the document.
 In typical XML fashion, it is revoltingly verbose.
 Oddly, you specify the attributes on a tag after you describe all the nested tags that tag may enclose, even though when you write the actual XML the schema describes, the attributes come first.
 NMTOKEN is an atomic string without spaces, often the name of an enumeration value.
 The 2-letter country codes would be NMTOKEN.
-XML lets you specify the types of the fields with a rich set of built-in types which included bounded integers, float, double, fixed decimal, dates, times, strings, urls, hex, boolean, durations… You can set up enumerated types where you give a list of the legal values of a field.
+XML lets you specify the types of the fields with a rich set of built-in types which included bounded integers, float, double, fixed decimal, dates, times, strings, urls, hex, Boolean, durations… You can set up enumerated types where you give a list of the legal values of a field.
 There is even a pattern scheme, similar to Perl regex, for describing legal string values.
 XSD also allows you to enforce ordering of fields.
 Complete list of types.

-You can specify the types of fields with: type="xsd:positiveInteger" type="xsd:string" type="xsd:anyURI" options.
+You can specify the types of fields with: type=xsd:positiveInteger type=xsd:string type=xsd:anyURI options.

 You can specify the allowable low and high bounds on a numeric field with: mininclusive and maxinclusive.